mr-fluid/property-crud-app/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## About Laravel
+## About Project

-To solve this challenge i have used PHP Laravel as my backend and Vue JS as my frontend.
+<p>To solve this challenge i have used PHP Laravel as my backend and Vue JS as my frontend.
 To store data i have used MySQL database.
 The frontend dependencies which i have used ar vue, vue-router and vue-axios .
 To install ,Open terminal and run this command: npm install npm install vue vue-router vue-axios --save